indomitusgames/TextToSpeech-UE4/README.md

 This Unreal Engine 4 plugin allows you to synthetise text to spoken audio.
 Internally, it uses the compiled FMRTTSLib, whose source code is available at [https://github.com/indomitusgames/FMRTTSLib](https://github.com/indomitusgames/FMRTTSLib).

 ## How to use it
-* Checkout the code into your project "Plugins" directory.
+* Checkout the code into your project's "Plugins" directory.
 It may be necessary to create it under the project root.
 * Check the plugin is active in Unreal Engine 4 editor
 * The plugin exposes a new Blueprint node, "Spawn TTS", on which you can call a "Play" function.
 On the node you can set the text to be spoken